 Daily use increases familiarity when seconds matter

-A system only works as well as users know how to leverage it.
+A system only works as well as its users' ability to leverage it.
 It’s imperative that staff are comfortable using a technology or tool in a stressful situation.
 We can become disoriented in an emergency and lose the ability to make complex decisions, so relying on a system that is only used a few times a year may be risky.

 An emergency communication system for daily use gives school staff a better level of comfort and trust because they are already familiar with the technology.
 When seconds matter, relying on a system that is used every day can support faster response times and safer outcomes.